How can I avoid plagiarism?

 Plagiarism is when you present someone else's work or ideas as your own.

+Plagiarism is considered academic dishonesty.
 Plagiarism is viewed as a serious form of academic misconduct, so it's essential to acknowledge and include citations for information taken from other authors or sources.

 When is it plagiarism?
 Plagiarism can be: